 NARRATRICE

 In November 1918, as Europe was mourning its 8 million dead, Apollinaire succumbed to the Spanish Flu.
 A year later, Modigliani’s death marked the definitive end of the Bohemian era.
-How to muster the courage to carry on creating, on their still-warm ashes?
+How could one muster the courage to carry on creating, on their still-warm ashes?

 TC : 04 01 41